renswilderom/renswilderom.github.io/index.md

 I am a Core Lecturer in Computational Social Sciences at the University of Amsterdam and an Assistant Professor at the School of Business Administration at the American University Kyiv.

-My PhD dissertation “Genres, webs of fields, and institutional change: The development of dance in the US, UK, and the Netherlands, 1985-2005” at the Sociology Department of the University of Amsterdam has recently been submitted.
+My PhD dissertation [“Genres, webs of fields, and institutional change: The development of dance in the US, UK, and the Netherlands, 1985-2005”](https://docs.google.com/document/d/1YzWsBxm0nezwstkmvmfbv-LhTvdSQOHA/edit?usp=sharing&ouid=101386340941741845692&rtpof=true&sd=true){:target="_blank"} at the Sociology Department of the University of Amsterdam has recently been submitted.
 The study is supervised by Alex van Venrooij (University of Amsterdam) and Giselinde Kuipers (KU Leuven).

 I completed my master in Cultural Sociology (Cum Laude, University of Amsterdam) with a thesis titled “The culinary order: sustainable consumer identities and new organizational forms on the alternative market for foods.”